-Local impact.
-Each application will need to consider the impact to local

-  services, residents, businesses, commuters and emergency accesses.
-If specific

-  groups are likely to be affected by the filming, a stakeholder communications

-  plan will be required before your application is approved.
+- Local impact.
+Each application will need to consider the impact to local services, residents, businesses, commuters and emergency accesses.
+If specific groups are likely to be affected by the filming, a stakeholder communications plan will be required before your application is approved.

-  Listed below are the locations and relevant organisation in which enquiries

-  should be directed.
-If your chosen location is not listed below, please contact

-  our marketing communications team who will endeavour to put you in touch with

-  the relevant organisation or owner.
+Listed below are the locations and relevant organisation in which enquiries should be directed.
+If your chosen location is not listed below, please contact our marketing communications team who will put you in touch with the relevant organisation or owner.

 Woking town centre

-  Requests to undertake filming or promotional activities within the public areas

-  of Woking town centre falls under the jurisdiction of two organisations.
+Requests to undertake filming or promotional activities within the public areas of Woking town centre falls under the jurisdiction of two organisations.

-  - Victoria Place manages bookings within Woking town centre's shopping centre

-  and for Jubilee Square, Mercia Walk and Commercial Way.
+- Victoria Place manages bookings within Woking town centre's shopping centre and for Jubilee Square, Mercia Walk and Commercial Way.

 Phone: 01483 741 000